-We know how busy your lives are, and how exhausted most we all feel after more than a year of coronavirus.
-Please know how much we appreciate your time, gifts and the passion you bring to your ministry.
+We know how busy your lives are and how exhausted most of us are.
+Please know how much we appreciate your time, gifts, and the passion you bring to your ministry.
 We are very grateful you have agreed to work with a curate to support them in their training in the formative first years of their ministry.

 Supervision is a very particular discipline within a curacy.
-It is vitally important and forms the key place where the Curate and Training Priest reflect together on the curate's ministry.
+It is vitally important and forms the key place where the Curate and Training Incumbent reflect together on the curate's ministry.
 Supervision is not an optional extra - it should form the core of a curacy.

-The supervision of a curate is a structured process which enables the work, learning and support of the curate, and which helps to create and sustain a good working and training relationship between a training incumbent and curate.
+The supervision of a curate is a structured process which enables the work, learning, and support of the curate, and which helps to create and sustain a good working and training relationship between a training incumbent and curate.